 One thing to consider when going to work onboard is that you constantly miss your friends and family.
 Getting connected could be difficult at times.
 The company I worked for had satellite internet on-board.
 If you wanted to connect, you had to pay crazy rates for the internet and the connection often failed.

-Know that, if you work on a ship, you will speak to your family less.
+Know that, if you work on a Cruise Line, you will speak to your family less.
 Most ports have crew centers, internet cafés or restaurants with free Wi-fi.
 Just another reason to get off the ship.

 Crew Bar and Parties